 Note: The output of the internal voltage regulator is calibrated by the MCU immediately after any reset event.
-The output of the un-calibrated internal regulator could be below the high threshold setting of the V{DD} Monitor.
-If this is the case and the V{DD} Monitor is set to the high threshold setting and if the MCU receives a non-power on reset (POR), the MCU will remain in reset until a POR occurs (i.e., V{DD} Monitor will keep the device in reset).
-A POR will force the V{DD} Monitor to the low threshold setting which is guaranteed to be below the un-calibrated output of the internal regulator.
+The output of the un-calibrated internal regulator could be below the high threshold setting of the VDD Monitor.
+If this is the case, and the MCU receives a non-power on reset (POR) when the VDD Monitor is set to the high threshold setting, the MCU will remain in reset until a POR occurs (i.e. VDD Monitor will keep the device in reset).
+A POR will force the VDD Monitor to the low threshold setting, which is guaranteed to be below the un-calibrated output of the internal regulator.
 The device will then exit reset and resume normal operation.
-It is for this reason Silicon Labs strongly recommends that the V{DD} Monitor is always left in the low threshold setting (i.e. default value upon POR)
+It is for this reason Silicon Labs strongly recommends that the VDD Monitor is always left in the low threshold setting (i.e. default value upon POR).